manuGil/online-core/docs/source/intro-qgis.rst

       **Question.**

       + How do the coordinates change when you move the mouse pointers?
-      + Are they in decimal format or in degrees, minutes, and seconds?
+      + Are they in decimal format or degrees, minutes, and seconds?
       + How does zooming in or out affect the scale?